Sibel Edmonds: the Woman No one Wants to Hear

-I mean, you have to admit it’s a question worth posing, just for the sake of argument.
-Yet strangely, hardly anyone wants to ask it.
-US officials have done everything possible to shut Edmonds down and stop her talking.
+Instead of seeking answers, US officials have done everything possible to shut Edmonds down and stop her talking.
 The US media might as well stick its fingers in its ears and shout la-la-la-la-la whenever her name is mentioned.
 The ‘9/11 Commission’ once took evidence from her and then completely ignored everything she had to say from its final report.

 And now, says Ahmed:

 According to two Sunday Times journalists speaking on condition of anonymity, this and related revelations had been confirmed by senior Pentagon and MI6 officials as part of a four-part investigative series that were supposed to run in 2008.
 The Sunday Times journalists described how the story was inexplicably dropped under the pressure of undisclosed “interest groups”, which, they suggest, were associated with the U.S. State Department.

 If true, that really says a great deal about the mess we’re in.
 An investigation into Edmonds’ allegations would require journalists to ask questions not only about 9/11 and the ‘war on terror’, but about the alliances between Western governments and al Qaeda-like formations that go right back to the anti-Soviet jihad in Afghanistan.